Main dispute resolution methods

 Turkey is a party to the Hague Civil Procedure Convention and HCCH Convention on the Taking of Evidence Abroad in Civil and Commercial Matters 1970.
 Therefore, the process of taking evidence from a witness in Turkey to be used in another jurisdiction is subject to the rules set out in these Conventions.

 If a bilateral agreement has been concluded between Turkey and the foreign country, the terms of the agreement will be applicable.
 If there is no such agreement and the foreign country has not adopted the above Conventions, the Turkish courts will consider if there is reciprocity between the two states.
 If reciprocity is established, the procedure for taking evidence is governed by the international legal assistance rules.

 Enforcement of a foreign judgment

-29. What are the procedures to enforce a foreign judgment in the local courts?
+29. What are the procedures to enforce a foreign judgment in your jurisdiction?

 The following requirements must be met to enforce a foreign judgment in the local courts:

 - There must be a contractual or de facto reciprocity on enforcement of foreign judgments between Turkey and the country where the foreign judgment was rendered.

 - The decision must be final, binding and enforceable under the laws of the foreign country.

 - The decision must not concern a matter that is subject to the exclusive jurisdiction of the Turkish courts.